vsrinivasan294/SicknessDetection/README.md

 Parth -- Working on the image recognition models and also built a Luekemia and neutrophilia recognition model

+Ameya -- Assisted Jason on the flask website with UI development and worked on training models with databases from Kaggle.

 We also had a lot of learning and tutorials we looked at before doing this.
 The Branches that has what everyone did are also present